Xiamen: Port

 The historic port of Xiamen in Yundang Bay on the southwest side of Xiamen Island has been converted into a lake by land reclamation projects.

 The present-day Port of Xiamen lies on the northwestern shore of Xiamen Island, opposite its airport, and at eleven other sites around Xiamen Bay and along the Jiulong estuary, including the neighboring jurisdiction of Zhangzhou.
 The port facilities are interconnected by ship, road, and rail.
 The port has been one of the busiest in China since the early 1980s and is serviced by all of the 20 largest shipping lines in the world.
 In 2021, Xiamen ranked among the top 13 ports in the world for container freight.

 The natural coastline in the port area is 64.5 km while the water is over 12 m in depth.
 There are 81 berths, including 16 deep-water berths, of which 6 operate containers of over 10,000 tonnes.
 Among other cargoes handled, Xiamen is the world's largest supply base for raw tungsten materials and sunglasses, exporting 120 million pairs each year.

 Xiamen is also an important base in Fujian province for making medium-sized and large container vessels and yachts.

 Tourism

 Xiamen and its surrounding countryside is known for its scenery and tree-lined beaches.
-Xiamen's Botanical Garden is a nature lover's paradise.
+The Xiamen's Botanical Garden is a showcase of this.
 The Buddhist Nanputuo Temple, dating back to the Tang dynasty, is a national treasure.
-Xiamen is also well known as a continuing frontline in the Chinese Civil War, with the nearby Kinmen Islands (Quemoy), Republic of China (Taiwan).
-Water Garden Expo Park has a total area of about 6.76 km2, with a land area of 3.03 km2 consisting of five exhibition park islands, four ecological landscapes, islands, and two peninsulas, including the main pavilion, Chinese Education Park, Marine Culture Island, Spa Island, and other functional areas and related facilities.
+Xiamen is also well known as a continuing frontline in the Chinese Civil War, with the nearby Kinmen Islands (Quemoy), Republic of China (Taiwan).The Water Garden Expo Park has a total area of about 6.76 km2, with a land area of 3.03 km2 consisting of five exhibition park islands, four ecological landscapes, islands, and two peninsulas, including the main pavilion, Chinese Education Park, Marine Culture Island, Spa Island, and other functional areas and related facilities.